Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 ### Path Diversity

-Jellyfish network with 246 switches (11 for peer switches and 1 for host).
+Jellyfish network with 50 switches (8 for peer switches and 1 for host).
 Based on Jellyfish Paper Figure 9.

+Check this to [this](./RunInVM.pdf) to know how to run [Jupyter Note](./build_topology.ipynb) in Google cloud to reproduce it.  **python 3** is needed.

 ![plot](./diversity.png)